magento/architecture/design-documents/storefront/storefront-api.md

 Technically, we do not want to have a few similar repeating queries during the single page load.

+For the module perspective, this means that storefront APIs, even queries will be **asynchronous**.
+It does not mean that GraphQL or Blocks should be async either.
+They both as clients can execute APIs with synchronous adapter.
+Technically we already have this implemented with GraphQL resolvers.

 [Promises/A+](https://promisesaplus.com/)

 #### Storefront modules granularly sliced by modules